pikkanet/proflow-labs-inventory-api/README.md

 This project was developed with assistance from AI tools:

 - **Cursor** - Code autocomplete, suggestions during development and code review
-- **ChatGPT (GPT-4, 2024)** - Used for drafting README documentation and API documentation structure
+- **ChatGPT** - Used for drafting README documentation and API documentation structure

 ---